True-VFX/TrueVAULT-Documentation/docs/guides/account-profile.md

     * Check Blender Console for errors.
     * Re-open Account Settings menu.
     * Ensure add-on is latest version.

+??? question "Didn’t get the SuperHive confirmation email?"
+    * Check spam/junk folders.
+    * Request the email again from the link site (Settings → SuperHive).

+??? question "SuperHive link says expired or invalid?"
+    * Confirmation links expire after a short time.
+    * Start the link again and click the new email promptly.

+??? question "It says my SuperHive email is already linked?"
+    * You may have linked to a different TrueVAULT account.
+    * Contact support to resolve the conflict.

 ## Next Steps
 <div class="grid cards" markdown>